What are Shower Steamers?

 I’ve tried several ways to dry these so they form a hard disk.

-First, I tried to freeze them to dry them out.
+First, I tried to freeze them to dry them out using an ice cube tray.

-But once I removed them from the freezer they just melted and made a mess.
-So storage outside of the freezer was a no go.
+But once I removed them from the freezer they just fell apart and made a mess.
+So storage outside of the freezer was a no-go.

 So into the warm oven, they go.
-I will say when you open the oven be prepared for your eyes to water when the vapors get released.
+I will say when you open the oven be prepared for your eyes to water when the vapors get released especially if you use eucalyptus oil to make a menthol shower steamers recipe.

 How do you make shower melts with essential oils?